chocbic172/year-1-webtech/README.md

 The MDN documentation was heavily used in the development of this project.
 Where I have used this resource, I have included a comment in the code with an explaination and a link to how it was used.

 I also relied on W3 schools for some other aspects of the project, especially when it comes to using several attributes to perform a task.
 These instances are also linked in the code documentation.

+## Changelog
+The changelog of the project has been provided in the file `changelog.txt`.